IntimeAI/Orbis-Tabletop-v1/README.md

 ## 📖 Dataset Overview

-**Orbis-Tabletop-v1** is a high-quality 3D tabletop scene subset of the Orbis dataset for robotics simulation, computer vision, and embodied AI.
+**Orbis-Tabletop** is a high-quality 3D tabletop scene subset of the Orbis dataset for robotics simulation, computer vision, and embodied AI.
 This subset focuses on tabletop scenarios and manipulation tasks, with diverse objects, realistic spatial layouts, and photorealistic rendering.

 Programmatic access is provided via APIs, enabling seamless integration into existing simulation pipelines and automated workflows.